cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Daniel LaBorde: made more edits and fixes to the code.

+Stephen Harb: I added the attack function into the move function and worked on the turned based control.

 ####11/28/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Met to do an extra couple of run-throughs of the presentation and make sure we all knew our parts.

 Mason Meredith: I was in charge of practicing the demo slides/ timing the presentation.

 Daniel LaBorde: practiced our final presentation with the group

+Stephen Harb: I made the slides for the final presentation and assited in making the demo video.

 ####11/29/16 –
 Daniel LaBorde, Mason Meredith – Meeting to fix java documentation and make minor changes to parts of the code.
 Meeting occurred via GroupMe.